 Visiting assistant professor, Hobart and William Smith Colleges 1995-96

 Early-modern Chinese, Korean, Japanese history

-Court culture, Chinese military history, Mongol empire, Koryŏ-Chosŏn history, violence and social order in early-modern East Asia
+Court culture, Chinese military history, Mongol empire, Koryŏ-Chosŏn history, diplomatic practise in early modern East Asia, violence and social order in early-modern East Asia

 - Empire’s Twilight: Northeast Asia under the Mongols (Harvard University Asia Center, 2009)

 - ed.
 Culture, Courtiers, and Competition: The Ming Court (1368-1644) (Harvard University Asia Center, 2008)

 - Bandits, Eunuchs, and the Son of Heaven: Rebellion and the Economy of Violence in Mid-Ming China (University of Hawaii, 2001)

 - Essays in Harvard Journal of Asiatic Studies; Late Imperial China; Journal of Korean Studies; Journal of Central Eurasian Studies; Mingshi yanjiu luncong 明史研究论丛; Mingshi yanjiu 明史研究; Oxford World History of Empire; Ming: Courts and Contacts 1400-1450; Fighting for a Living: A Comparative History of Military Labor in Europe and Asia, 1500-2000; Chinese and Indian Warfare—From the Classical Age to 1870; Chūgoku Higashi Ajia gaikō kōryū shi no kenkyū 中国東アジア外交交流の研究.